Polylanger/wpt-dataset/README.md

 ## Collection

 We maintain a list of 600 authorized websites for collection, mainly focused on industries such as finance, healthcare, and education.
 Through a two-month scheduled collection task, we obtained an initial dataset containing 21 snapshots and more than 3 million normal web pages.

-We manually formulated rules to clean the data and finally obtained a batch of data containing more than 204,000 normal web pages collected from 75 websites.
+We crawl authorized domains with per-host throttling (QPS ≤ 50 by default), respect robots.txt (including crawl-delay).
+Timeouts are set to 10 s with up to 3 retries on transient errors.
+A new time slice starts every 24 h at 02:00 (UTC+8) and the crawl lasts ≈5 h.

 ## Composition